QuentinRougemont/abc_inferences/README.md

 ```
 --geno 0.05
---maf 0.05
 --mind 0.05
 --noweb
 ```
-this will result in a dataset of 4656 SNPs and 2035 individuals as provided in the [sister github repository](https://github.com/QuentinRougemont/abc_inferences_data)
+this will result in a dataset of ~5000 SNPs and 2035 individuals as provided in the [sister github repository](https://github.com/QuentinRougemont/abc_inferences_data)

 ### Runing directly on an input exampl  e
 if you are lazy preparing the data i also provide a ready to use example in the folder `00-example_input_abc` for the [sister github repository](https://github.com/QuentinRougemont/abc_inferences_data)